BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/README.md

 General terms like subscription handling, multi-casting, or hot/cold Observables should at least ring a little bell.

 If this is not the case no big deal.
 As this, in an online course, you can consume it as fast or slow as you like.
-It's all about fun and explores new things, so the most important to enjoy! :)
+It's all about fun and explores new things, so the most important to enjoy it! :)

 ## Content and Learning Goals